awsdocs/aws-codeartifact-user-guide/doc_source/repo-upstream-search-order.md

 # Upstream repository priority order<a name="repo-upstream-search-order"></a>

- When you request a package version from a repository with one or more upstream repositories, their priority corresponds to the order that they were listed in when calling the `create-repository` or `update-repository` command\.
+ When you request a package version from a repository with one or more upstream repositories, their priority corresponds to the order that they were listed when calling the `create-repository` or `update-repository` command\.
 When the requested package version is found, the search stops, even if it didn't search all upstream repositories\.
 For more information, see [Add, update, or remove upstream repositories \(AWS CLI\)](repo-upstream-add-cli.md)\.

- Use the `describe-repository` command to see the priority order, as in the following example\.
+ Use the `describe-repository` command to see the priority order\.

 ```
-aws codeartifact describe-repository --repository-name my-repo --domain my-domain --domain-owner 123456789012
+aws codeartifact describe-repository --repository my-repo --domain my-domain --domain-owner domain-owner-id
 ```

  The result might be the following\.
 It shows that the upstream repository priority is `upstream-1` first, `upstream-2` second, and `upstream-3` third\.